- About us

 We perform research to find out which factors influence working people’s sustainable employability.
 Sustainable employability is defined as someone’s ability to function well at work and within the labour market long-term.
 People should not be harmed by their work.
 How, though, is sustainable employability determined, and how can it be improved?

-More information may be found here:
+More information can be found here:

 Caught somewhere in time: Conceptualizing, measuring, and predicting sustainable employability